 Occuity is designing and developing a range of handheld optical non-contact devices for pachymetery, axial length, pupillometry and Keratometry in both human and veterinary optometry.

-Following years of research and based on our patented technology (nine granted patents, five pending and one further in draft), the company's mission is to develop and bring to market affordable, handheld devices with the measuring and non-contacting capabilities of the existing optical desktop devices at a price point more akin to the handheld contacting ultrasound devices.
+Following years of research and based on our patented technology (nine granted patents, five pending and one further in draft), we're bringing to market affordable, handheld devices with the measuring and non-contacting capabilities found in existing optical desktop devices at a price point more akin to the handheld contacting ultrasound devices.

 The Pachymeter Development

 The Pachymeter has come a long way since our first prototype device.

 The first pachymeter prototype is tested the scanning optics and data collection but linked to a separate PC to process the data and supply power.